Preparing for Election Day tomorrow, the looming social media warfare, the inevitable lockdown, and of course the ever-present COVID.

 Here are my picks.

-What are some others?
+What are your picks?

-For my females (and males who like makeup, don’t want to exclude you) are you wearing makeup in quarantine?
+Are you wearing makeup in quarantine?
 Did you ever?

 Here is an article I found: Why I quit wearing makeup 2 months ago